-Subject to prior written approval, certain other dealings in the Company's securities may be considered to be acceptable including during blackout periods.
 The following dealings do not fall within the prohibitions in the Company's trading policy:

-- where securities in the Company already held in an employee's or key management person's superannuation fund in which the person is a beneficiary are transferred to that person, or vice versa; - transfers of securities between a key management person or employee and someone closely related to them (such as a spouse, minor child, family trust or family company); - an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the securities of the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; - where the restricted person is a trustee, trading in the securities of the Company by that trust provided that the restricted person is not a beneficiary of the trust, and any decision to trade during a prohibited period is taken by the other trustees or by the investment managers independently of the restricted person; - undertakings to accept, or the acceptance of, a takeover offer; - trading under an offer or invitation made to all or most of the Company's security holders, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal buy back, where the plan that determines the timing and structure of the offer has been approved by the Board.
-This includes decisions relating to whether or not to take up the entitlements under a renounceable pro rata issue; - the exercise (but not the sale of securities following exercise) of an option or a right under an employee incentive scheme of the Company, or the conversion of a convertible security, where the final date for the exercise of the option or right, or the conversion of the security, falls during a period prohibited under clause 4.1; and - The redemption of an unsecured note or corporate bond issued by the Company, where all notes or bonds in the same class are subject to redemption including where the date of redemption falls during a period prohibited under clause 4.1.
+- where securities in the Company already held in an employee's or key management person's superannuation fund in which the person is a beneficiary are transferred to that person, or vice versa; - an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the securities of the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; - where the restricted person is a trustee, trading in the securities of the Company by that trust provided that the restricted person is not a beneficiary of the trust, and any decision to trade during a prohibited period is taken by the other trustees or by the investment managers independently of the restricted person; - undertakings to accept, or the acceptance of, a takeover offer; - trading under an offer or invitation made to all or most of the Company's security holders, such as a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal buy back, where the plan that determines the timing and structure of the offer has been approved by the Board.
+This includes decisions relating to whether or not to take up the entitlements under a renounceable pro rata issue; and - the exercise (but not the sale of securities following exercise) of an option or a right under an employee incentive scheme of the Company, or the conversion of a convertible security, where the final date for the exercise of the option or right, or the conversion of the security, falls during a period prohibited under clause 3.1.